turtletowerz/go-taglib/README.md

 # go-taglib

 This project is a Go library for reading and writing audio metadata tags.
-It provides a portable solution with no external dependencies required, thanks to an embedded **WASM** binary.
+By packaging an embedded **WASM** binary, the library needs no external dependencies or CGo.
+Meaning easy static builds and cross compilation.

 [![godoc](https://img.shields.io/badge/pkg.go.dev-doc-blue)](http://pkg.go.dev/go.senan.xyz/taglib)